-Making all of your bongo-playing dreams come true, these tiny-drum accessories used a microphone to create the clapping noises as you got down to Donkey Konga.
-More games were promised to embrace the bongos, but none of them ever made it onto the Gamecube or any other console for that matter.
+Making all of your bongo-playing dreams come true, this tiny drum accessory used a microphone to create the clapping noises as you got down to GameCube rhythm game Donkey Konga.

 Game Boy Camera

-Possibly one the most worst timed gaming accessory releases, Gametrak could not have known they'd be blown out of the water by a Nintendo revival.
-Saying that, we are not so sure how much it would have actually caught on.
-Based on position tracking, Gametrak required you to don a pair of gloves attached to elastic leads to play a round of golf and a handful of other games that were just not that great.
+Based on positional tracking, Gametrak required you to don a pair of gloves attached to elastic leads to play a round of golf (Real World Golf was the headline title) and a handful of other games that, as reviews bore out, were just not that great.